 If at any time you modify your protocol, you must submit those changes to the Institutional Review Board for review and approval by the IRB (see Protocol Modifications, page 8).

-If your project continues for longer than one year, you will need to submit an (see Annual Progress Reports, page 8)
+If your project continues for longer than one year, you will need to submit an ANNUAL PROGRESS REPORT (see Annual Progress Reports, page 8) and a request for an extension.

+7

 FULL BOARD Review Protocol Submissions